USS CALIFORNIA SSN 781

 February 2, USS California moored at Pier 8N on Naval Submarine Base New London following a six-month deployment.
 The sub traveled more than 30,000 nautical miles and also made port calls to Haakonsvern, Norway.

-March 16, The Virginia-class attack submarine returned to homeport after a nine-day underway for Prospective Commanding Officer (PCO) operations.
+March 16, The Virginia-class attack submarine returned to homeport after a nine-day underway.

 March 31, Capt.
 Brian L. Sittlow relieved Capt.
 John E. McGunnigle, Jr., as Commander, Submarine Squadron (COMSUBRON) 4, during a change-of-command ceremony on board the USS California at NSB New London.

-May 2, USS California moored at Wharf D1 in Naval Station Mayport, Fla., for a brief stop; Moored at Trident Wharf in Port Canaveral in conjunction with the Space Coast Submarine Birthday Ball from May 6-7.
+May 2, USS California moored at Wharf D1 in Naval Station Mayport, Fla., for a brief stop; Moored at Trident Wharf in Port Canaveral in conjunction with the Space Coast Submarine Birthday Ball from May 6-7; Returned home on May ?.